top of page

 Shame is a complex and deeply ingrained emotion, but it doesn’t have to control your life.

-By understanding the difference between guilt and shame, challenging the 'shoulds' in your life, using affirmations, and seeking accountability, you can begin to overcome shame and step into a life of greater self-acceptance and joy.
-You are inherently worthy of love and acceptance.
+By understanding the difference between guilt and shame, challenging the 'shoulds' in your life, using affirmations, and seeking accountability, you can begin to break free.
+You are not broken.
+You are inherently worthy of love and acceptance - exactly as you are.

 bottom of page